 Wi-Fi 6 introduces BSS coloring.
-This is another way of identifying the BSS as being unique.
-So, our conference room access point sends specific data to the client letting it know it is in the conference room, Blue, while the cubical access point tells its clients where they are by identifying them as Red.
-In reality, the access points are setting a value in a 6-bit frame in the PHY header understood by each access point and client.
+This is another way of identifying a BSS as being unique.
+Technically, the access points are setting a value in a 6-bit frame in the PHY header understood by each access point and client.

-One caveat to this feature, both access point and client need to be 802.11ax (Wi-Fi 6) capable.
+To use the BSS feature, the access points and client need to be 802.11ax (Wi-Fi 6) capable.
 Wi-Fi 5 (802.11ac) clients are not capable of taking advantage of BSS coloring.
-In some cases, this feature will need to be turned on.
-There are additional features within the Wi-Fi 6 standard: Spatial Reuse and two NAV operation.
-When combined with BSS coloring there is a significant improvement in spectral efficiency.
+There are additional features within the Wi-Fi 6 standard that can be combined with BSS coloring to further improve spectral efficiency.
+These include Spatial Reuse and two NAV operation.
+We will explore these features in future articles.